 - Quarterly bonus

 Is a family owned metal service center specializing in bar and tubular products offering a wide selection of Cold Finished Steel, Aluminum, Stainless Steel, Brass, Copper, and Alloy products.
-Our branch locations in Syracuse, Rochester and Buffalo offer daily service to upstate New York and Northern Pennsylvania.Apply now
+Our branch locations in Syracuse, Rochester and Buffalo offer daily service to upstate New York and Northern Pennsylvania.Register now to learn about jobs like this

 327 Niagara Street